How Vernon Jordan became a one-of-a-kind Washington presence

-History books will remember him, rightly, as a civil rights leader, a confidante to presidents, a power broker at the highest levels.
+History books will remember him, rightly, as a civil rights leader, a confidant to presidents, a power broker at the highest levels.
 But he carried another title: the most charming man in Washington.

 It would be a mistake to dismiss that as somehow superficial.
 In a town full of very smart, deeply ambitious but ultimately self-absorbed people, Jordan had a unique ability to make anyone he met feel seen, understood and valued — and they adored him for it.
 “He was a magnet,” says grande dame Buffy Cafritz, one of his closest friends.
 “You were drawn to him.”

 He was an imposing figure: tall, handsome, elegant and self-possessed.
 He was formal, in the best sense of the term.
-After news of his death Monday, Joe Scarborough tweeted this encounter: “Several years ago, Vernon Jordan walked up to me on the way to catching a plane in DCA, shook my hand and said, ‘Son, when you’re on TV, show some respect to those watching you and wear a tie.’
+After news of his death Monday, MSNBC’s Joe Scarborough tweeted this encounter: “Several years ago, Vernon Jordan walked up to me on the way to catching a plane in DCA, shook my hand and said, ‘Son, when you’re on TV, show some respect to those watching you and wear a tie.’
 I said ‘Yessir.’
 He smiled and walked off.
 I started wearing a tie the next day.”

 But there was something more: Call it charisma, call it charm, call it curiosity.
 “He made everyone feel that they were the most important person to him — and it was genuine,” says Ann Walker Marchant, niece to Jordan’s wife, Ann Dibble Jordan.
 “He was laser-focused on how they were doing and what they were doing.”